A blue and white bus drives past the ornate red brick facade of the Grand Opera House.

 Practical Information

-The Box Office is located in the foyer and operates Monday to Saturday from 10:00 am to 5:00 pm; it is closed on Sundays and Bank Holidays.
-Tickets can be purchased in person, by phone (028 9024 1919), or online via the official website.
-Group tours require a minimum number of participants and can be arranged by calling the Box Office.
+The Box Office operates Monday to Saturday from 10:00 am to 5:00 pm and is closed on Sundays and Bank Holidays.
+Tickets can be purchased in person, by phone on 028 9024 1919, or online.
+The theatre opens its doors up to one hour before performance start times, allowing visitors to explore the foyer and settle in.
+Group tour bookings require a minimum number of participants and should be arranged directly with the Box Office.

 ServiceOpening Hours